Register

 This is primarily coded and managed by myself.
 I utilized AI to help troubleshoot unknowns based on my knowledge gaps.

-A system agnostic Foundry VTT module built for GMs who want an organized reference board that stored all your information as well as image references of your favorite art.
-Keep your maps, image references,, documents, and world documents organized and accessible in one window that stays consistent no matter which scene or scenario you're running.
+A system agnostic Foundry VTT module built for GMs who want an organized reference board that stores all your information as well as image references of your favorite art.
+Keep your maps, image references, documents, and world documents organized and accessible in one window that stays consistent no matter which scene or scenario you're running.

 History / Reasoning